glycerine/rpc25519/README.md

 wired it into/on top of our native []byte slice `Message` transport infrastructure.
 (The LICENSE file reflects this code re-use.)

+Note that since we are oriented around distributed job management and use TLS/QUIC directly, under no circumstances does our binary protocol pretend to be, or emulate, an http client or server.
+This is another difference from the original `net/rpc` package.

-The byte slice API is designed to work smoothly with our [greenpack serialization format](https://github.com/glycerine/greenpack) that requires no extra IDL file.
+The generic byte-slice API is designed to work smoothly with our [greenpack serialization format](https://github.com/glycerine/greenpack) that requires no extra IDL file.
 See the https://github.com/glycerine/rpc25519/blob/master/hdr.go#L18 file herein, for example.